 I made this the same night that my son had his 1st grade art showcase at school.
 Which was a big mistake because we literally had about 5 minutes to eat before we had to rush out the door.
 In our hurry to be on time, I left the leftover chicken and potatoes on the table.

 Needless to say I had to throw it out at the end of the night.
 Which makes me sad because I was so looking forward to eating this again for lunch the next day.

 Mix up a simple honey garlic marinade of honey, garlic, Dijon mustard, olive oil, butter, and some spices.
 Take your chicken breasts and put them in a bowl or Ziploc bag and add half of the honey garlic marinade.
+Let it marinade in the fridge for 1-4 hours.

-Let that marinate anywhere for 1-4 hours.
-Once done chop up some Yukon gold potatoes and season them with olive oil, salt, and pepper.
+Chop up some Yukon gold potatoes and season them with olive oil, salt, and pepper.
 Add everything to your baking sheet.
 Brush the remaining glaze over the chicken and then let it bake in the oven.